MakeSchool-Tutorials/Superhero-Team-Dueler/P03-Adding-To-Our-Heroes/content.md

 def add_ability(self, ability):
     ''' Add ability to abilities list '''
 >
-    # We used the append method to add strings to a list
+    # We use the append method to add ability objects to our list.
-    # in the Rainbow Checklist tutorial.
-This time,
-    # we're not adding strings, instead we'll add ability objects.
     self.abilities.append(ability)
 ```